 Lillis Scholarship applicants are passionate about ideas and have engaged these ideas in and outside of the classroom.
 This can be demonstrated through research, projects, academic programs, classes, writing, academic performance in high school, and more.
 Lillis Scholars are excited by academic discussions and passionate about learning.

 You can apply for the Lillis Scholarship through the Common Application.
-In the Puget Sound Section, indicate that you plan to apply for scholarships and then indicate that you plan to apply for the Lillis Scholarship.
-When these boxes have been checked, you’ll get access to the Lillis Scholarship Application in the Writing Supplement section of the Common Application.
-If you submitted your admission application without indicating your intent to apply for the Lillis Scholarship, but still wish to apply, please contact us at email@example.com.
+In the Puget Sound General Section, indicate that you plan to apply for the Lillis Scholarship.
+When you click Continue in that section, it will save your answers and give you access to the Lillis Scholarship Application in the Writing Supplement section of the Common Application.
+If you submitted your admission application without indicating your intent to apply for the Lillis Scholarship, but still wish to apply, please contact us at firstname.lastname@example.org.

 A. Complete admission application, which includes: